danweiner/learning-p5-js/README.md

 Find more details in the reference.

-Here's [an example using append()]() to expand the size of an array.
+Here's [an example using append()](https://github.com/danweiner/learning-p5-js/tree/master/lesson-4/ch-9-arrays/exercise-9.11-resize-arrays) to expand the size of an array.
 Append is very similar to [Array.push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) - adding elements to the end of an array.

 The example starts with an array of one object.
 Each time the mouse is pressed, a new object is created and appended to the end of the original array.

+### One Thousand and One Zoogs

+From one Zoog object to many.
+Similar to how we geerated the Car array or Stripe array, we can copy the exact Zoog class created in Example 8-3 and implement an array.

+See this example for [200 Zoog objects in an array](https://github.com/danweiner/learning-p5-js/tree/master/lesson-4/ch-9-arrays/example-9.12-zoog-array).

+## Lesson 4 Project

+Step 1: Take the Class you made in Lesson Three and make an array of objects from that class

+Step 2: Can you make the objects react to the mouse?
+Try using the dist() function to determine the object's proximity to the mouse.
+For example, could you make each object jiggle more the closer it is to the mouse?

+How many objects can you make before the sketch runs too slow?